StarRocks/starrocks/docs/loading/BrokerLoad.md

 - Google GCS

-- S3-compatible storage system such as MinIO
+- Other S3-compatible storage system such as MinIO

 ## How it works